 Certain people are not counted when looking at the number of adult residents in a property if they meet certain conditions.
 For example, people who are:

-- Full-time students attending a college or university, student nurses, foreign language assistants and foreign spouses or dependants of students.
-Apply for a student discount.
+Full-time students attending a college or university, student nurses, foreign language assistants and foreign spouses or dependants of students.

-- People in prison (except those in prison for non-payment of council tax or a fine).
-Apply for a person in detention discount.
+With the exception of those in prison for non-payment of council tax or a fine.

 People caring for someone with a disability who is not a spouse, partner or child under 18.